nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 - 8 GiB RAM
 - 10 GiB Root Disk
 - Select the appropriate NIC
-- Setup a VNC port of 5901 (or some other port so that it does not clash with 5900 already in use)
+- Setup a VNC port of 5901 (or some other port so that it does not clash with a port already in use)

 Once the VM has started, use a VNC viewer (Screen Sharing app on iMac) to login to the machine at `vnc://10.12.1.10:5901`.
 Note that this is the IP address of truenas.
+Use a different VNC port for each instance.

 ### Installation
-From the VNC window:
+Start a VNC connection to the running instance that was just created.
+Ubuntu Server will begin to boot from the `ubuntu-24.04.2-desktop-amd64.iso` volume.
 - Begin the Ubuntu installation process
-  - Choose the minimized option
+  - Choose the minimized server option
   - Choose the OpenSSH option at the end and import your public ssh key from github.com
+  - I created a user called `nikhil`
 - Complete the OS installation and reboot
 - After reboot:
   - Stop the running instance from Truenas
   - Delete the Ubuntu Server 24.04 LTS **disk** _from this instance only_ ![](assets/delete_disk.png)
   - Unselect Autostart
   - Start the instance and take note of which IP address it has started up at (either by logging in from VNC and running ```ip a``` or from your router)
-  - SSH into the machine using that IP address
+  - SSH into the machine using that IP address.
+The VNC connection can be closed.

 ### Checks
 On logging in to the machine, verify a few things: